 The crew was actively working in getting the propane burner on, several employees holding the empty balloon shell to start trapping the necessary hot air.
 The flames were burning high, and very noisily.
 It was an impressive show to watch, seeing the balloon coming to life by the minutes.
 Pretty soon, it was standing tall and round, ready to take us onto our journey, with the captain maneuvering the gear in position.

 The nacelle was firmly attached to the ground, and it was our turn to step in.
 The nacelle was divided into four sections and could contain about 12 people, plus our captain.
-Some nacelles can accommodate to little as eight passengers, some of the biggest up to 24.
+Some nacelles can accommodate as little as eight passengers, some of the biggest up to 24.
 But the smaller, the more intimate the experience.
 Getting onto the nacelle is not done with a sexy swoop – staff might get you a stool to help, but it’s pretty much legs up and rolling over the edge of the nacelle, with quite a messy landing.
 Nonetheless, here we were, all boarded and after reviewing the safety procedures, ready to go.

 The staff on the ground started to slowly let the ropes go and pretty soon, we were gaining elevation.
 As the balloon was getting higher, we started picking up some wind, and being pushed towards the Pink and Red Valleys, where some of the world-famous fairy chimneys of Cappadocia are located.
 This was all timed perfectly as the sun was starting to rise, painting warm golden, pink and orange colors to our surroundings.